3 Questions to Ask Yourself

 1) Have you let them know of your interest in the school in a professional way?

 Every day college coaches are flooded with emails from prospective students who want to be a part of their future teams.
 Although some colleges use recommendations from some high school and club coaches, most coaches investigate those athletes who send them videolinks and a player resume in a professional email.
 For helpful tips on what to include in that initial contact, visit our SPECIAL REPORT: Strategies To Emailing A College Coach.
 You would think this goes without saying, but proper grammar and punctuation is extremely important in all contact with the school as well.
 I can’t tell you the number of emails over the years I received with texting and slang abbreviations, run-on sentences, and improper punctuation.
 Invest time in writing these emails as you want the first impression of you as a potential recruit to be a good one!
 I know it is tempting parents to want to write this email for them.
-However, after interviewing 65 college coaches and athletic directors for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, every single coach said that the initial email should come from the student, NOT THE PARENT!
+However, after interviewing 65 college coaches and athletic directors for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, every single coach said that the initial email should come from the student, NOT THE PARENT!

 In your emails, you also need to differentiate yourself by demonstrating you have researched the school website and by sending a personalized email to the coach early in your high school years.
 You do not want to send generic emails to every school you are interested in.
 Address the email saying “Dear Coach _________(last name)”.
 Do not assume it is proper to call them by their first name, unless they tell you specifically that it is allowed.
 You should also include your GPA, class rank, current ACT/SAT test scores (or scheduled date if you haven’t taken them yet), references, and your upcoming game schedule.
 In addition, if the college athletic website has a recruiting questionnaire, I would highly recommend filling that out as well to show you are being proactive.